1762-1809. He was the son of the Reverend George Inman, the rector of Burrington in Somerset.

 During 1797 Inman appears to have commanded the Lion 64 on a temporary basis before apparently exchanging with Captain Manley Dixon into the worn-out Espion 36 during the early summer.
 Ordered to make for the River Clyde where she was to be employed as a guardship, and setting sail with his family aboard, he was forced to enter Sheerness by poor weather.
 As the Espion could not be immediately repaired she was put in Ordinary and he went on the beach once more.

-From November 1797 until June 1798 he commanded the Belliqueux 64 on a temporary basis for the indisposed Captain John Inglis, and as this ship had been prominent in the mutiny at the Nore he was obliged to sleep with his pistols at hand for fear of a further uprising.
-During 1798 he endured a trying period in command of the Ramillies 74 at the blockade of Brest, initially doing so on a temporary basis for Captain Bartholomew Rowley.
-On 21 April his ship was forced out of the chase of the Hercule 74 during the opening stages of the action that saw Captain Alexander Hood of the Mars 74 meet his death.
+From November 1797 until April 1798 he commanded the Belliqueux 64 on a temporary basis for the indisposed Captain John Inglis, and as this ship had been prominent in the mutiny at the Nore he was obliged to sleep with his pistols at hand for fear of a further uprising.
+During the latter part of 1798 and into the new year he endured a trying period in command of the Ramillies 74 at the blockade of Brest on a temporary basis for Captain Bartholomew Rowley.

-Inman commissioned his prize, the Désirée, as a 36-gun frigate in August 1800 and was present at the Battle of Copenhagen on 2 April 1801, having been amongst a select band of officers who had dined with Nelson the night before.
+Inman commissioned his prize, the D sir e, as a 36-gun frigate in August 1800 and was present at the Battle of Copenhagen on 2 April 1801, having been amongst a select band of officers who had dined with Nelson the night before.
 Four of his men were wounded during the engagement and the frigate remained grounded for two days after the battle.
-When peace was declared at the beginning of the following year Inman left the Désirée, for although she was recommissioned for the West Indies he preferred to retire ashore.
+When peace was declared at the beginning of the following year Inman left the D sir e, for although she was recommissioned for the West Indies he preferred to retire ashore.

 Having next commanded the Sea Fencibles at Kings Lynn, Inman was appointed Admiralty Commissioner at Madras at the end of 1808, going out aboard the Clorinde 38, Captain Thomas Briggs.
 Sadly he became deranged on the voyage and ten days after arriving in India he died at Madras on 15 July 1809.